vaquierm/ElevatorSimulator/README.md

 The good! 👍

+- Takes into account the time that a passenger enters/exists the elevator
 - Distribution of residents per floor is taken into account (Less people live on penthouse floors)
 - Request source and destinations are weighted by the floor "interest" (There is a much higher chance that requests come from or go to the ground floor or floors with amenities)
 - Day cycles are taken into account (In the morning, people are going to work so requests tend to down to the ground floor and around 5 there is a spike of requests from the ground floor to the apartments after work)